japila-books/spark-sql-internals/docs/spark-sql-Column.md

 [[star]]
 A special column `*` references all columns in a `Dataset`.

-With the link:spark-sql-SparkSession.adoc#implicits[implicits] converstions imported, you can create "free" column references using Scala's symbols.
+With the link:SparkSession.md#implicits[implicits] converstions imported, you can create "free" column references using Scala's symbols.

 [source, scala]
 ----